Decree: United Kingdom

 In the United Kingdom, Orders-in-Council are either primary legislation deriving their authority from the royal prerogative, promulgated by the Privy Council in the name of the Monarch; or secondary legislation, promulgated by a minister of the Crown using the authority granted by an act of Parliament or other primary legislation.
 Both are subject to judicial review, the former with some exceptions.

+Note: In Scotland, the word 'decree' is used for a court judgment that someone owes money (similar to a CCJ in England & Wales).

 United States

 In US legal usage, during the 19th and early 20th centuries, a decree was an order of a court of equity determining the rights of the parties to a suit, according to equity and good conscience.
 Since the 1938 procedural merger of law and equity in the federal courts under the Federal Rules of Civil Procedure, the term judgment (the parallel term in the common law) has generally replaced decree.
 This is now true also in most state courts.
 The term decree is broadly treated as synonymous with judgment.

 A decree is often a final determination, but there are also interlocutory decrees.
 A final decree fully and finally disposes of the whole litigation, determining all questions raised by the case, and it leaves nothing that requires further judicial action; it is also appealable.
 An interlocutory decree is a provisional or preliminary order that determines issues of fact or law in advance of a final decree, but leaves other issues to be resolved and thus does not resolve the litigation.
 It is usually not appealable, although preliminary injunctions by federal courts are appealable even though interlocutory.

 Executive orders, which are instructions from the President to the executive branch of government, are decrees in the general sense in that they have the force of law, although they cannot override statute law or the Constitution and are subject to judicial review.
 Governors of individual states may also issue state executive orders.